Home

 Mimetic Gumleaf Grasshopper

-Goniaea opomaloides, tribe Catantopini, subtribe Goniaeina, adult body length 40mm, nymph body length 10mm
+Goniaea opomaloides, adult body length 40mm, nymph body length 10mm

 This is another species of grasshopper camouflages in dry gum leaf colour.
 This species is smaller in size than the species compare with others in genus Goniaea.
-They feed on gum leaves on the forest ground.
-When we were bushwalking in the Eucalyptus forest in White Hill, Brisbane, we usually disturbed one or two of them for every step we walked.
-They jumped and flied to about a meter away and disappeared in the dry gum leaves background.
+They feed on gum leaves.
+When we were bushwalking in the Eucalyptus forest on White Hill, Brisbane, we usually disturbed one or two of them for every step we walked.
+They jumped and flied to about a meter away.
+They disappeared in the dry gum leaves background.
 More pictures and information please click here.

 Black-kneed Gumleaf Grasshopper

 Pictures taken in Mt Cotton during mid summer.
 When it flied, we saw its bright yellow-orange hind wings.
-This grasshopper look likes the Gum Leaf Grasshopper above but smaller in size and has longer antenna with white tips.
+This grasshopper looked likes the Gumleaf Grasshopper below but smaller in size and has longer antenna with white tips.
 Please also check this page for more information.

 Slender Gumleaf Grasshopper

-Goniaea vocans, tribe Catantopini, subtribe Goniaeina, adult body length 60mm, nymph body length 20mm
+Goniaea vocans, adult body length 60mm, nymph body length 20mm

 The Slender Gumleaf Grasshopper is brown in colour, camouflages as a dry gum leaf.
-We can sometimes find them on the ground with the dry Gum tree leaves when bushwalking in Eucalyptus forest.
-This species is easily confused with the above species Gumleaf Grasshopper Goniaea australasiae.
+We usually find them on the ground with the dry Gum tree leaves when bushwalking in Eucalyptus forests.
+This species is easily confused with the below species Gumleaf Grasshopper Goniaea australasiae.
 Slender Gumleaf Grasshopper has the carina, or the top edge of thorax, lower and less pronounced, and has a distinct cut.
-More information and pictures please click here.
+More information and pictures can be found here.

 Gumleaf Grasshopper

-Goniaea australasiae, tribe Catantopini, subtribe Goniaeina, adult body length 50mm, nymph body length 15mm
+Goniaea australasiae, adult body length 50mm, nymph body length 15mm

 Reference: